quad-indent/SalletView/README.md

 - Customisable width, height, and colour of the highlight rectangle
 - Customisable opacity and colour of the background
 - Persistent settings
-## Feedback and support

-Shoot me an e-mail at throwieaway1142@gmail.com with any feedback or questions, thanks in advance! (despite the name, I do use this e-mail address)

 ## Download executable